-- Hardware Check: Click the Hardware Check button to diagnose the camera's hardware like video, LED and PIR sensor.
-You can see the pop-up window below.
+- Hardware Check: Click the Hardware Check button to diagnose the camera's hardware like video.

 3.5.6 About

 The following website will provide the support information for the Network Camera information and operation.

 3.6 Playback

 The Playback window contains a list of recordings made to the memory card.
 It shows each recording's start time, length, the event type used to start the recording, calendar and time slice bar indicates if the recording is existed or not.